mmistakes/minimal-mistakes/_posts/2023-07-10-kotlin-context-receivers.md

 We'll dive deeply into context receivers, starting with their purpose and benefits.
 We'll explore practical examples and demonstrate how context receivers can make your Kotlin code more expressive and effective.
 So let's get started and unlock the full potential of context receivers in Kotlin!

+> Context Receivers are an experimental feature and requires good knowledge of Kotlin.
+If you need to get those skills **quickly** and with thousands of lines of code and a project under your belt, we think you'll love [Kotlin Essentials](https://rockthejvm.com/p/kotlin-essentials).
+It's a jam-packed course on **everything** you'll ever need to work with Kotlin for any platform (Android, native, backend, anything), including less-known techniques and language tricks that will make your dev life easier.
+Check it out [here](https://rockthejvm.com/p/kotlin-essentials).

 If you'd like to watch the video version, please find it below:

 {% include video id="TVdFAftHzPE" provider="youtube" %}